Achille, Oklahoma

 Achille is a town in Bryan County, Oklahoma, United States.
-As of the 2010 census, the town population was 492, a 2.8 percent decrease from the figure of 506 recorded in 2000.
-The town's name is derived from a Cherokee word, atsila, meaning fire.
+As of the 2020 census, the community had 398 residents.
+The town's name is derived from a Cherokee language word, atsila, meaning fire.

 History

 The area that would become Achille was originally part of the Chickasaw Nation in Indian Territory.
 The Bloomfield Academy for Chickasaw girls was located 3 miles southeast of present-day Achille from 1853 until 1914.
 Cherokee refugees located to the area during the American Civil War and called it "atsila", meaning fire.

-The Missouri, Oklahoma and Gulf Railroad built a line that crossed the region in 1908 and a post office was established in the community in 1910.
+The Missouri, Oklahoma and Gulf Railway built a line that crossed the region in 1908 and a post office was established in the community in 1910.
 The community grew from an estimated population of 50 to 500 in 1920.
-The town's population had declined to 294 in 1960 and reached a peak number of 506 in 2000.
+The town's population declined to 294 in 1960 and reached a peak number of 506 in 2000.

 Geography

 According to the United States Census Bureau, the town has a total area of 0.4 sqmi, all land.